 DFA recognizes that an ongoing effort is necessary to further improve its service, particularly in increasing the efficiency of the funding process.
 Starting in June 2021, DFA staff will focus some staff resources towards a strategic, dedicated effort to evaluate several items to improve administrative efficiencies of the funding process.
 These items are listed below relative to the funding process phases described above and will have an overall impact on the time it takes to issue a funding agreement or amendment and enables DFA staff to shorten the process time in other areas.

+In addition to the process improvements listed below, DFA staff are working to develop and post to the State Water Board’s website, a dataset that shows what projects have been funded and completed by the larger SAFER Program since July 1, 2019.
+In the longer term, this dataset will be used to develop better visualizations and mapping, coupled with highlights of success stories and lessons learned for projects to improve transparency around SAFER Program funding.

 Prepare Application

 Streamline Application for Specific Projects – Create a fast-track application/review for the DWSRF program to meet the most urgent needs.